natthasath/startup-calculator/README.md

 # Vibe Calculator

-A fast, easy-to-use web app calculator for basic arithmetic and advanced math functions.
-Perform addition, subtraction, multiplication, division, percentages, and more—all from your browser with a clean, responsive design and no downloads required.
+Vibe Calculator is a versatile, easy-to-use tool for quick calculations, advanced formulas, and conversions.
+Perfect for daily tasks, work, or study, it supports basic math, percentages, and more—streamlining problem-solving with a clean, intuitive interface.